AFLplusplus/Website/content/docs/binaryonly_fuzzing.md

-# Fuzzing binary-only programs with afl++
+# Fuzzing binary-only programs with AFL++

-  afl++, libfuzzer and others are great if you have the source code, and it allows for very fast and coverage guided fuzzing.
+  AFL++, libfuzzer and others are great if you have the source code, and it allows for very fast and coverage guided fuzzing.

   However, if there is only the binary program and no source code available, then standard `afl-fuzz -n` (non-instrumented mode) is not effective.

-  The following is a description of how these binaries can be fuzzed with afl++.
+  The following is a description of how these binaries can be fuzzed with AFL++.

 ## TL;DR: